symbiote/silverstripe-multivaluefield/README.md

 # SilverStripe MultiValueField module

+NOTE: There was a bit of a screwup when switching to ss3; this has meant that the ss24 branch actually contained ss3.0 code in it!
+This has been reverted, but if you've previously checked out the ss24 branch, you probably want to trash it and re-pull

 A database field type that allows the storage of multiple discrete values in a single database field.
 This also provides form fields for entering multiple values in a simple manner